 The Livestock Emergency Guidelines and Standards (LEGS) Handbook provides minimum standards and guidelines for use in responding to humanitarian emergencies, in support of the livelihoods of livestock-owning communities in lower- and middle-income countries.

 Based on technical expertise and evidence-based good practice, the Handbook provides practical decision-making tools for planning a livestock emergency response.
 It outlines key actions and guidance notes for undertaking emergency interventions in six potential technical areas:

 - Veterinary support

 - The provision of livestock

 The development of the 1st edition of the LEGS Handbook was overseen by the LEGS Steering Group, based on contributions from expert authors for each technical area.
 A “consultation draft” of the Handbook was shared on the LEGS website for comment and feedback from the LEGS Community of Practice before the text was finalized and published in 2009.

-In 2013 a consultation process was launched via the LEGS website and mailing list to gather feedback on the first edition of the LEGS Handbook.
+In 2013 a consultation process was launched via the LEGS website and e-mail list to gather feedback on the 1st edition of the Handbook.
 Briefing papers were commissioned on new issues or key topics that needed enhancing, including: cash transfers; gender; climate change; animal welfare; livestock in camps; and resilience.
-The Handbook was thoroughly revised to incorporate the results of the consultation and the findings of these technical reviews.
-The case studies were also expanded and separated into process and impact examples.